Programs and Services

 Freshman Seminar Course (FSC 101)

 FSC engages students in key skill areas designed to increase success in college.
-This credit course includes offering effective strategies on academic success, explaining the college's policies affecting students, as well as basic technological competencies that includes Angel, the college's portal system.
+This credit course includes offering effective strategies on academic success, explaining the college's policies affecting students, as well as basic technological competencies that includes Canvas, the college's portal system.
 For optimal benefits, FSC 101 should be taken in the student's first semester of study.

 These interactive workshops introduce key skills to help you become a more successful college student.
 They feature self-assessments regarding career choices, timely information on transferring to other colleges and universities, financial aid, stress management, and tips on improving your study habits.